Facebook Application Scrabulous Suspended

 MICHELE NORRIS, Host:

 Joining us to talk about that and some offline Scrabble is our own Stefan Fatsis.
 He's the author of the book "Word Freak," about the subculture of competitive Scrabble.
-Stefan, it's good to talk to you on this Tuesday.
+And Stefan, it's good to talk to you on this Tuesday.

-FATSIS: Well, judging from the initial reaction, it could be a short-term disaster for the company.
-Whether Scrabulous is legal or not, it was a terrific and is a terrific application, it's brought tens of thousands of people to the game of Scrabble.
+FATSIS: Well, you know, judging from the initial reaction, it could be a short-term disaster for the company.
+Whether it's legal or not, Scrabulous is a terrific application, it's brought tens of thousands of people to the game of Scrabble.
 And Scrabble just doesn't get the kind of publicity in the offline world.
 Scrabulous fans now are creating groups with names like We Hate Hasbro's Scrabble.

-NORRIS: Impressive.
-Thank you, Stefan.
+NORRIS: Thanks, Stefan.

-FATSIS: Thanks, Michele.
+FATSIS: Thank you, Michele.

 NORRIS: Stefan Fatsis normally talks with us on Fridays about sports and the business of sports.
 And he doesn't only write about Scrabble, his new book is "A Few Seconds of Panic: A 5-Foot-8, 170-Pound, 43-Year-Old Sportswriter Plays in the NFL."